lwilkerson3/Wizards-CharacterCounter/README.md

 ## Program's Purpose
 The primary objectives of this program include:

-- Counting the frequency of letters within a name that is listed.
+- Counting the frequency a letter within a name that is listed.

-- Output a numerical value to represent the frequency of unique characters in the user's input of a full name.
+- Output a numerical value to represent the frequency a unique character in the user's input of a full name.

 ## Creator Name
 This Program has been co-developed by the following creators: